the-lightstack/mobileAdventures/content/post/2023-09-02-glowing-indicator/index.md

 2. Add the glow 🌟 effect
 3. Add additional UI like text hints to it
 4. Make it Interactivate
 5. And finally some sweet animations 🎬

+> You can follow the source code with commits matching the different steps [on Github](https://github.com/the-lightstack/GlowingProgressIndicator)

 ## Building an arc
 Whenever you need to draw custom shapes in flutter, you won't get around using the `CustomPaint` Widget.
 It allows you to draw circles, rectangles and also arcs, which are slices of a circle.